Troubleshooting – Cookies

 Your email address will not be published.
 Required fields are marked *

-Thoroughly cool to room temperature loaves and/or cookies before packaging – around 24 hours.
-This prevents unwanted condensation from building up inside the packaging as the item cools, which can lead to mold or spoilage.
+• Thoroughly cool loaves and cookies to room temperature before packaging.
+This prevents unwanted condensation from collecting inside the packaging as the item cools, which can lead to mold or spoilage.

 • Packaging